davinchi-finsi/jq-video-layers/README.md

   ]
 });
 ```

+With `useParentAsContainer` `jqVideoLayers` will use the container specified as the root element, the [layersContainerEl](https://davinchi-finsi.github.io/jq-video-layers/classes/jqvideolayers.videolayers.html#layerscontainer) will be appended to the specified container

-**Please note** that `useParentAsContainer` performs a [JQuery parents](https://api.jquery.com/parents/) search and the query must match with a element parent of the video
+**Please note** that `useParentAsContainer` performs a [JQuery parents](https://api.jquery.com/parents/) search and the query must match with an element parent of the video

 ## jQuery UI position
 jQuery UI provides a util to handle positioning.
-By default, jqVideoLayers doesn't require jQuery UI position, could be used by css styles or using an array in the [position option](https://davinchi-finsi.github.io/jq-video-layers/interfaces/jqvideolayers.videolayeroptions.html#position)
+By default, `jqVideoLayers` doesn't require jQuery UI position, could be used by css styles or using an array in the [position option](https://davinchi-finsi.github.io/jq-video-layers/interfaces/jqvideolayers.videolayeroptions.html#position)
 ```javascript
 $("video").videoLayers({
   layers: [